Qualitative vs Quantitative Research 101

 The answer is: well, it depends.
 If you’re wanting to know the exact temperature of the bath, then you’re out of luck.
 But, if you’re wanting to know how someone perceives the temperature of the bathwater, then that sentence can tell you quite a bit if you wear your qualitative hat.

 Many a husband and wife have never enjoyed a bath together because of their strongly held, relationship-destroying perceptions of water temperature (or, so I’m told).
 And while divorce rates due to differences in water-temperature perception would belong more comfortably in “quantitative research”, analyses of the inevitable arguments and disagreements around water temperature belong snugly in the domain of “qualitative research”.
-This is because qualitative research helps you understand people’s perceptions and experiences.
+This is because qualitative research helps you understand people’s perceptions and experiences by systematically coding and analysing the data.

 With qualitative research, those heated disagreements (excuse the pun) may be analysed in several ways.
 From interviews to focus groups to direct observation (ideally outside the bathroom, of course).
 You, as the researcher, could be interested in how the disagreement unfolds, or the emotive language used in the exchange.
 You might not even be interested in the words at all, but in the body language of someone who has been forced one too many times into (what they believe) was scalding hot water during what should have been a romantic evening.
 All of these “softer” aspects can be better understood with qualitative research.